mtoensing/wp-shortscore-core/readme.txt

 * Comments feature a new field called rating from 1-10 with form validation.
 * Removed HTML from comments.
-* Added new post type called "game".
+* Added new post type "game".